A two-component vector WIMP -- fermion FIMP dark matter model with an extended seesaw mechanism: Dark matter phenomenology

 where $S_0/\rho_c \simeq 2.74 \times 10^8$ is the ratio of the entropy today and the critical energy density.

-We have checked that the result from numerical analyses performed by using {\tt micrOMEGAs}~\cite{Belanger:2006is} for the $T_R$-dominated regime matches well with the analytical expression \eqref{eqn:key}.
+We have checked that the result from numerical analyses performed by using {\tt micrOMEGAs}~\cite{Belanger:2006is} for the $T_R$-dominated regime matches well with the analytical expression \eqref{eqn:YSmapprox}.
 Figure~\ref{fig:TRlambda-plot} shows the relic density of the FIMP DM, $\Omega_{S_m} h^2$, in the $T_R-\Lambda$ plane, using the analytical result.
 The black dashed line indicates the correct relic abundance.
 We see that low values of the reheating temperature are preferred.
 For the rest of the work, we will therefore concentrate on the low reheating temperature.
 In particular, we shall choose $T_R = 3$ TeV throughout this section.

-Note, however, that we numerically evolve the Boltzmann equations using {\tt micrOMEGAs} to obtain the DM relic densities rather than relying on the simple analytical expression \eqref{eqn:key}.
+With the knowledge obtained above, we now re-introduce all the couplings and numerically evolve the full Boltzmann equations using {\tt micrOMEGAs} to obtain the DM relic densities.
+The relevant Boltzmann equations are